 Leveraging state-of-the-art facilities to sustainably manufacture over 12 million metres of denim each year, Kanoria Africa Textile PLC is driving diversification across Ethiopia.

-THE TEXTILE TRANSFORMERS
+THE TEXTILE TRANSFORMER

 Ethiopia is distinctly an emerging nation on the rise.
 Home to one of the world’s fastest growing economies, it is renowned as one of the seven largest and most natural resource rich countries in Africa.
 Coupling these prospects with a growing population of almost 90 million people, Ethiopia embodies a buoyant, bullish aura.